rotula/repchar/README.rst

     >>> r.chars
     {u'A': 1, u'C': 1, u'B': 1, u'D': 1}

-Special information of combining characters can be collected in ``CharReporter.combdir`` if you say so at instantiation:
+Special information about combining characters can be collected in ``CharReporter.combdir`` if you say so at instantiation:

 .. code:: pycon